German Student Corps: Characterization

 Corps are built upon the principle of tolerance: No corps may endorse a certain political, scientific, or religious viewpoint.
 In addition, all members are solely chosen by their personal character.
 Neither national, ethnic, nor social provenance play a role.

-Corpsstudenten (corps students) wear couleur (colored stripes and caps) and practice Mensuren, academic fencing with razor-sharp blades that can result in bleeding face wounds, Schmisse.
+Corpsstudenten (corps students) wear couleur (colored stripes and caps) and practice Mensuren, academic fencing with razor-sharp blades that can result in bleeding face wounds, Schmisse, although in modern times very few Korps from all countries still practise Mensur with minimal protection that can result in scars.
+In most Korps, it is now largely symbolic and performed with extensive protection not unlike fencing.
 The corps usually bear names that reflect their former origin from certain German regions, such as Saxonia (Saxony) or Guestphalia (Westphalia).
 Formerly, when a distance of a few hundred kilometres between a student's home town and his university meant weeks of travel, students from the same part of Germany traveled together and formed some kind of "new family".
 The distance, plus the fact that they carried the money for a complete semester with them in a bag, might also explain why students began fencing, simply for self-defense, for students, military officers, and aristocrats were the only people allowed to carry arms.

 Like all Studentenverbindungen, corps consist of two bodies: The active part consists of all members, that still study and have duties for the fraternity, and the so-called Altherrenschaft (alumni organization), comprising all those who graduated and thus provide the bear share of the monetary stimulus for the fraternity.
 A fundamental idea is that older students should help their younger fellows, and this principle dominates the relationship between the two bodies.
 The former keeps the everyday business of the corps alive, organizes gatherings, and keeps the Corpshaus (Corps House) in order.
 The Altherrenschaft, graduates with regular incomes, provide financial support.
 This usually means quite cheap housing for the younger members among other things.
 The Altherrenschaft has the power to intervene in the business of the active members, typically to ensure the principles and spirit of their corps.

 The active body is headed by a panel of three Chargierte (charged persons), who are elected by all active, full members at the beginning of each semester (or at the end of the former one).
 Their functions are called Senior, Consenior and Drittchargierter (meaning third charged person, also named Subsenior in some corps).: